 Example 1

-Universities Should Limit the Use of AI Tools in Graded Assignments
+Topic: Universities Should Limit the Use of AI Tools in Graded Assignments

 The use of AI tools in academic work has grown quickly, sometimes faster than universities can respond.
 We have seen students rely on these tools not just for support, but for full assignment generation.
 While this may seem efficient, it raises a concern about how learning actually takes place.
 Universities should place clear limits on AI use in graded work to preserve academic development.